-Information System & local knowledge, identified approximately 50 dwellings, which are located within 100m of the designated shellfish area, for inspection to determine whether they have some form of sewage treatment system identified a measures/enforcement programme to be implemented under the Water Pollution Act and Section 70 of the Water Services Act.
+Agriculture Information System &amp; local knowledge, identified a measures/enforcement programme to be implemented under the Water Pollution Act and Section 70 of the Water Services Act.
 The European Court of Justice has ruled against Ireland in relation to on-site wastewater treatment systems (ref.
 Case C-188/08).
 The Court found that by failing to adopt the necessary legislation to comply with Articles 4 and 8 of Council Directive 75/442/EEC as regards domestic waste waters disposed of in the countryside through septic tanks and other individual waste water treatment systems, Ireland has failed to fulfil its obligations under that directive.
 To address the ruling, the Water Services (Amendment) Act 2012 was signed by the President on 02/02/2012.
 This Act introduces a new system of registration and inspection for septic tanks and other on-site waste water treatment systems.
 The Act also sets out the responsibilities of households served by those systems (including requirements to carry out remedial actions where necessary).
-Agriculture Estimates of livestock density and fertiliser usage are than the national averages.
-Also, the prevalence of wet soil types in the catchment means that there is a potential risk of agricultural runoff.
-In response to measures identified in the Pollution Reduction Programme to address Agricultural pressures in the vicinity of the designated shellfish area Cork County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, & draining to, the designated shellfish area). carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources: Data from Characterisation Report, EPA, Envision Information System & local knowledge, identified a measures /enforcement programme to be implemented under the Water Pollution Act and Section 70 of the Water Services Act 3.2 Potential Secondary Port Activities Pressures Port Activities Skull fishing and ferry port is situated approximately 6 kilometres to the northeast of the shellfish area while Baltimore fishing and ferry port is situated less than a kilometre to the southwest.
-Ferries operate between Skull, Baltimore, Sherkin and Cape Clear Island.
-4.0 PROTECTED AREAS Designated Shellfish Areas Baltimore Harbour/Sherkin designated Shellfish Waters Adjacent Area - Roaringwater Bay designated Shellfish Waters
+Agriculture Estimates of livestock density and fertiliser usage are higher than the national averages.
+In response to measures identified in the Pollution Reduction Programme to address Agricultural pressures in the vicinity of the designated shellfish area Cork County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, &amp; draining to, the designated shellfish area). carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources : Data from Characterisation Report, EPA, Envision Information System &amp; local knowledge, 2.0 Potential Secondary identified a measures /enforcement programme to be implemented under the Water Pollution Act and Section70 of the Water Services Act 3.0 Potential Secondary Pressures Port activities Port Activities Kinsale port is situated approximately half a kilometre downstream.
+4.0 PROTECTED AREAS 4.0 PROTECTED AREAS Designated Shellfish Areas Kinsale designated Shellfish Waters